curl/everything-curl/http-requests.md

 ## Request target

 In the example above, you can see how the path section of the URL gets turned into `/file` in the request line.
-That is called the "request target".
+That is called the request target.
 That's the resource this request will interact with.
 Normally this request target is extracted from the URL and then used in the request and as a user you do not need to think about it.